Bouquet of Hearts

 - Older children can write messages in black pen on the heart or you can have your child dictate a valentines message for the recipient

-- Tie a pretty bow around your stems and give it to someone you love!
+- Tie a pretty bow around your bouquet of hearts and give it to someone you love!